MicroControleurMonde/SHA3/README.md

 # SHA3
-Implementation of SHA3 code with MicroPython
+Implementation of crypto. code with MicroPython

+- Keccak-p[1600] [link]